SuperOfficeDocs/superoffice-docs/docs/apps/custom.md

   * either a totally new integration to a solution you currently use and that is specific to you
   * or a customized version of a standard application available in the App Store

-In addition, you can make extra tables and custom screens available to users of the Sales and Marketing [user plans][8] through web panels.
+Also, you can make extra tables and custom screens available to users of the Sales and Marketing [user plans][8] through web panels.

 When it is time to develop your application idea, you have 3 options: